rickdevera/tenable_immersion_day_labs/LabExercise-02a.md

 ### Adding Repository to Project

-1. On Tenable.cs, on the left menu bar, click on the (+)
+1. In Tenable.cs, on the left menu bar, click on the (+)
 1. Click on ***Connection->Repository***
 1. Select **Version Control**, click **Continue**
 1. Under <u>Connect to a version control provider</u>